EqualExperts/Tayra/distribution-template/ReadMe.txt

 ReadMe.txt
 ==========
+What problem does this tool solve?
+   With MongoDB, you can have huge volume of data and using the mongodump and mongorestore will be quite time-consuming.
+This is where MongoBeaver can help, its a incremental backup tool that can help to restore data incrementally.

 Pre-Requisites
 * It assumes that you have JDK1.6 or 1.7 installed and you have java in your path